Through These Eyes

-Through These Eyes is the debut solo album by Bryan Josh of Mostly Autumn fame.
+Through These Eyes is the debut solo album by Bryan Josh of Mostly Autumn.
 He plays all the instruments on the album except the drums and flute parts.
 Gavin Griffiths of Karnataka, Panic Room and Mostly Autumn played most of the drums on the album with Henry Borne, Mostly Autumn drummer during the 2008 shows, playing drums on two of the tracks.
 The two tracks Borne played on were songs left over from Mostly Autumn's Glass Shadows sessions and they can be heard in instrumental form on the bonus DVD that came with the special edition of Glass Shadows.
 The album also features Mostly Autumn bandmate Olivia Sparnenn on a few tracks singing lead, harmony and backing vocals.